 In the context of Chicago’s NeoCon commercial design fair, Perimeter Architects and client Dispensary 33 held a conference on Chicago’s most successful cannabis dispensary.
 The state of Illinois opened up to a license structure for cannabis distribution in 2014, allowing about 20 cultivators and 60 dispensaries.
-Despite this new-found acceptance, the journey presented major challenges for the client and architecture team.
+Despite this new-found acceptance, the journey presented major challenges for the client and the architecture team.

 “None of the big pockets of California could crack the real estate nut of Chicago,” said Dispensary 33.